ngxpert/coolshapes/README.md

 ## Installation

-Install in your project using `npm`
+Install in your project using `npm`:

 ```bash
 # Angular 18+